-As parents, we always want what’s best for our children.
+Parents and guardians always want what’s best for our loved ones.
 But despite our best efforts, some things in life are out of our control.

 As our children grow into college students, our ability to protect them from the realities of life is even further diminished.

 Whether it’s the death of a family member or loved one, the suicide of a friend, divorce or another traumatic life event, episodes of grief in life are inevitable for your student.

 And when our students experience grief in college, the impacts can seriously affect their emotional and mental health, and perhaps even lead to depression.
 This can make going to class and maintaining good grades tough for your student.

 It’s important for students who are experiencing grief to prioritize working through it in a healthy way so they can refocus on school when the time is right.

 Parents, family members and supporters can play an important role in helping students work through their grief.
 However, we're not all experienced at this kind of thing.
 It can be particularly difficult when we’re suffering from grief ourselves.